• Skip to main content

 How Can I Avoid a Puppy Mill?

 Many pet stores get their puppies through a puppy mill.
-That is not to say all store use this avenue.
+That is not to say all stores use this avenue.
 First, be sure to ask to visit the breeder where the parents of the puppies live and breed.
 Look around while talking with the breeder.
 Is the space clean?
-Do the puppies have plenty room?
+Do the puppies have plenty of room?

 Ask to look at the parent dogs as well.
-If the breeder hesitate to give you access to the facility or to allow you to see other dogs kept there, you should walk away.
+If the breeder hesitates to give you access to the facility or to allow you to see other dogs kept there, you should walk away.
 Is the breeder fine with anyone off the streets buying one of their puppies that walk in their door sight unseen?

 Keep in mind; any reputable breeder will ask you as many questions about you and the future of the puppy as you should be asking them.
 Good, honest dog breeders will want to know without a doubt that their puppies are going to good homes.